 In the intricate framework of the Goods and Services Tax (GST), the Input Tax Credit (ITC) emerges as a critical mechanism.
-This system efficiently counters the GST levied on input costs against the GST on outputs, minimizing the tax load for businesses and enhancing their competitive edge.
+ITC allows businesses to counterbalance the GST levied on input costs against the GST on outputs, minimizing the overall tax burden and enhancing their competitive edge.

 The Input Tax Credit, known in short as ITC, is a credit system where companies can deduct the GST charged on their inputs from the GST due on their outputs.
 This approach reduces the cascading effect of taxes, ensuring businesses are taxed only on the value-added aspects of their offerings.